exercise typesworksheet generatorassessmentteaching toolsexercise generator

 14. Summative Assessment

 End-of-unit comprehensive evaluation.
 Follows Bloom taxonomy progression.
-Weighted scoring based on difficulty.
+Weighted scoring based on difficulty, in line with the OECD TALIS findings on assessment practices across school systems.

 Tools